01 of 06

 Form Your Antlers

-Using your pipe cleaners, twist them together to form the shape of antlers.
-If you’re at a loss for what they should look like, think tree branches.
-Or you can always Google it.
-They don’t have to be symmetrical; in fact, a deer’s antlers are far from perfect.
-So you can twist and cut the pipe cleaners down to size as needed.
+Twist the pipe cleaners together to form the shape of antlers.
+If you’re at a loss for what they should look like, think tree branches (or Google it).
+They don’t have to be symmetrical—in fact, a deer’s antlers are far from perfect—so you can twist and cut the pipe cleaners down to size as needed.
 If you want to thicken up the lines, double up and twist another pipe cleaner around that first initial shape.
 The wire within each pipe cleaner is going to make forming these shapes so much easier than you’d think.

 04 of 06

 Depending on what you have on hand, you can use a brown paper bag or strips of newspaper to twist around the pipe cleaners.
 This helps to create some dimension and body to the antlers, as opposed to just sticking with the skinny pipe cleaner shapes.